 A Model of Global Currency Pricing

-This paper proposes a concept of a global currency and introduces a “global currency pricing” specification into a standard N-country open economy macroeconomic model.
+This paper proposes a concept of a global currency and introduces a “global currency pricing” (GCP) specification into a standard N-country open economy macroeconomic model.
 A global currency is defined as a virtual unit of account that is exclusively used for international trade invoicing and is formed as a basket of individual currencies, similar to the existing SDR.
-We show there is a unique optimal composition of a global currency that weights currencies according to their importance in international trade.
+We describe the pattern of exchange rate pass-through and real allocations under a global currency and derive optimal monetary policies under each specification.
+We show there is a unique welfare optimal composition of a global currency that weights currencies according to their importance in international trade.
 A striking implication is that under this global currency design, the monetary policy of each country should be concerned solely with domestic shocks.
-No country should have more than a 50 percent weight in an optimal global currency, and a situation where a large country has the sole weighting in the global currency is likely to be worst outcome from a perspective of global welfare.
-We derive the conditions under which global currency pricing (GCP) dominates all other outcomes, and is an optimal choice of invoicing currency for individual firms.
+No country should have more than a 50 percent weight in an optimal global currency.
+The optimal configuration of the global currency applies whether or not there is international policy cooperation.
+Applying the model to a sample of 20 world countries and currencies, we find that all countries can gain in welfare from a shift out of dollar currency pricing (DCP) to GCP.